awsdocs/amazon-ec2-user-guide/doc_source/spot-fleet-examples.md

 The following examples show launch configurations that you can use with the [request\-spot\-fleet](https://docs.aws.amazon.com/cli/latest/reference/ec2/request-spot-fleet.html) command to create a Spot Fleet request\.
 For more information, see [Create a Spot Fleet request](work-with-spot-fleets.md#create-spot-fleet)\.

 **Note**
-For Spot Fleet, you can't specify an network interface ID in a launch specification\.
-Make sure you omit the `NetworkInterfaceID` parameter in your launch specification\.
+For Spot Fleet, you can't specify a network interface ID in a launch template or launch specification\.
+Make sure you omit the `NetworkInterfaceID` parameter in your launch template or launch specification\.

 **Topics**
 + [Example 1: Launch Spot Instances using the lowest\-priced Availability Zone or subnet in the Region](#fleet-config1)